nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new pet owner by providing the owner's NRIC, name, phone, address, and email.
+1. User requests to add a new pet owner by providing the owner's IC number, name, phone, address, and email.
 2. PawPatrol validates input.
 3. PawPatrol successfully adds the new pet owner to the list.